George Washington's First War: His Early Military Adventures

 - February 15, 2011

-Clary’s detailed account of Washington’s youthful soldiering portrays him as arrogant, foolish, immature, thin-skinned, and frequently incompetent.
+This account of the Founding Father’s youthful soldiering portrays him as arrogant, foolish, immature, thin-skinned, and frequently incompetent.

 A soldier writing home usually tries to relieve his mother of worries by simply assuring her that he is safe.
 But here we have a soldier who describes a battle, mentions casualties and tells his mother, “I had four bullets through my coat, and two horses shot under me.”